 “You don’t seem to hear me after the pain wears off.”

-The wooden spoon wasn’t a new implement to seven-year-old me; I’d gotten it before, not often.
-The hairbrush was worse, and became her go-to tool for the next few years until I grew too big to put across a knee.
-Spanking me hurt her hand, you see.
-It was the implementation she was innovating on that Saturday; having brought my ass and the wooden spoon into a confrontation that neither survived, she said to my mottled back, “You don’t seem to hear me after the pain wears off, so I’m going to come back in here every two hours all day and do this again, and maybe that will help you remember.”
-This promise, too, she kept — every two hours she brought the hairbrush back, until I was screaming and thrashing so hard to get away from her that she concluded the message had sunk in.
+It was the implementation rather than the method she was innovating on that Saturday; having put me across her knee and given me all she had until her arm wore out, she said to my mottled back, “You don’t seem to hear me after the pain wears off, so I’m going to come back in here every two hours all day and do this again, and maybe that will help you remember.”
+This promise, too, she kept — every two hours she came back, until I was screaming and thrashing so hard to get away from her that she concluded the message had sunk in.

 In her fear that I might be molested as she was, everything else seemed to shrink in importance — she asked me with worrying intensity and frequency if anyone had “touched me inappropriately” or “made me uncomfortable.”
 But no, no one ever did that.
 No one ever made me uncomfortable.
 Some people made me terrified on the regular, yes… but not uncomfortable, precisely.
 Is “sadistically beating a child every two hours to maximize lasting pain” a kind of inappropriate touching?